giorgiouboldi/face-aligner/README.md

-# Running the Face Scripts with Anaconda (Beginner Tutorial)
+# Running the Face Scripts with Anaconda (Tutorial)

 This tutorial explains how to run two Python scripts that: